Please submit the following information:

 Established in 2003, the residency program at the Clay Studio of Missoula is designed to encourage the creative, intellectual and personal growth of emerging and established visual artists.
 A studio residency is an ideal opportunity for a developing artist who is looking for a place to pursue focused work while gaining important technical skills and teaching experience.
 Residents should be enthusiastic and dedicated to their artwork, enjoy working with other people in a community studio setting and have working knowledge of the ceramic medium.
 Previous experience working in a ceramics studio is strongly preferred.

-The Clay Studio of Missoula residencies range from one to six months (short-term) to up to two years (long-term).
-We will host up to five long-term residents.
-We have recently added a Community Residency program to accommodate artists interested in working in Missoula for one month or less.
+The Clay Studio of Missoula residencies can range from one to six months (short-term) to up to two years (long-term).
+We will host up to five long-term residents at once.
+We also offer a Community Residency program to accommodate artists interested in working in Missoula for one month or less.
 The Clay Studio’s director and a selection committee choose new residents annually in the spring.
 The selections are based on the quality of the work, its artistic merit, and the diversity of the prospective group in terms of work, background, and stage of career development.
 Long-term residents are initially granted a one-year residency, and are given the opportunity to extend into a second year with Board approval.Residency expectations

-The Clay Studio expects that each resident will contribute approximately 5 hours a week in studio maintenance.
-The 5 self-directed hours working for the Clay Studio per week may include such tasks as loading and firing kilns, making clay and glazes, unloading material deliveries, cleaning and organizing the studio, repairing equipment, assisting with studio improvements, and performing other duties as needed.
-Residents are also asked to assist with the production of fundraising events and are often called upon to offer technical or creative advice to Studio Artists, Interns, and students.
+The Clay Studio expects that each resident will contribute approximately 5 hours a week in studio and gallery maintenance.
+The 5 self-directed hours working for the Clay Studio per week may include such general studio tasks as loading and firing kilns, cleaning and organizing the studio, gallery assistance (including work packing and exhibit install/de-install), assisting with studio improvements, and performing other duties and special projects as needed.
+Residents are also asked to assist with the production of fundraising events and are often called upon to offer technical or creative advice to studio artists, interns, and students.

 Residents are assigned a dedicated, semi-private studio space to work in for the duration of their residency (approximately 125 sq. ft.), and receive 24-hour access to the Clay Studio facilities.
 Residents are responsible for their own studio tools, housing and transportation, and kiln and material fees (at cost).
 Resident artists are encouraged to teach classes as a way to share their knowledge and experiences, as well as to interact with our local Missoula community.